top of page

 A man of many talents, he distinguished himself as a car racer, a champion- class skier, and an aeroplane pilot.
 (Philip Fowke, Independet obituary, 12 June 1995)

 Michelangeli, throughout his career, was notorious for cancelling concerts at the last minute.
-There's a story about an audience member asking a lady seated in front of him to remove her hat - her response: 'Not 'til he's actually on stage!'
+There's a story about an audience member asking a lady seated in front of him to remove her hat - her response: 'Not until he's actually on stage!'

 Lidia Kozubek, a Polish pianist and student of Michelangeli from 1958 to 1963: